Casimersen: Medical uses

 Casimersen is indicated for the treatment of Duchenne muscular dystrophy (DMD) in people who have a confirmed mutation of the DMD gene that is amenable to exon 45 skipping.

 Adverse effects

 Common side effects include: headache, fever, joint pain, cough and cold symptoms.

 Pharmacology

 Pharmacodynamics

 Duchenne muscular dystrophy is an X-linked recessive disorder that results in the absence of a functional dystrophin protein.
 Dystrophin protein is a protein that consists of an N-terminal actin-binding domain, C-terminal B-dystroglycan- binding domain, and 24 internal spectrum-like repeats.
 Dystrophin plays a role in muscle function and without dystrophin, muscle tissue will be replaced with fibrous and adipose tissue.
 Casimersen is an antisense phosphorodiamidate morpholino oligonucleotide designed to bind to the exon 45 of the DMD pre-MRNA, which prevents its exclusion into the mature RNA before translation.
-This change causes the production of an internally truncated dysphotrophin protein.
+This change causes the production of an internally truncated dystrophin protein.